2018 Atlantic 10 Conference baseball tournament

 The 2018 Atlantic 10 Conference baseball tournament took place from May 23 to 26.
-The top seven regular season finishers of the league's twelve teams metin the double-elimination tournament, which was at Tucker Field at Barcroft Park, the home field of George Washington.
+The top seven regular season finishers of the conference's twelve teams met in the double-elimination tournament, which was at Tucker Field at Barcroft Park, the home field of George Washington.
 As champion, Saint Louis earned the conference's automatic bid to the 2018 NCAA Division I baseball tournament.

 Seeding and format

 The tournament used the same format adopted in 2014, with the top seven finishers from the regular season seeded one through seven.
 As the top seed, Saint Louis received a single bye while remaining seeds played on the first day.